William Larrabee (Iowa politician): Political career

 After serving two terms as governor, Larrabee retired to Montauk, his family mansion in Clermont.
 He served in several minor public roles after retiring.
 At the end of his life he supported Theodore Roosevelt and the Bull Moose faction of the Republican party.

 Personal life

-Larrabee married Anna Matilda Appleman on September 12, 1861.
-The Larrabees had seven children: Charles, Augusta, Julia, Anna, William Jr., Frederic and Helen.
+Larrabee married Anna Matilda Appleman on September 12, 1861 in Clermont.
+She was the oldest child of Captain Gustavus Adolphus Appelman (1817-1893) and Prudence Anna Appelman (1821-1880) and thus was a direct descendant of John and Priscilla Alden.
+The Larrabees had seven children: Charles, Augusta, Julia, Anna, William Jr. (Iowa State Representative), Frederic (Iowa State Senator) and Helen.
 Julia married Don Lathrop Love, future Republican mayor of Lincoln, Nebraska.
 Helen married Charles Burton Robbins, a future United States Assistant Secretary of War.

 Larrabee had a large library and was fond of reading.
 He also experimented with fruit growing and liked to travel, at one point spending several months in Europe and Palestine in 1873.
 He and Anna employed French student Mathilde Laigle as a governess from 1895 to 1903.
 She was their daughter's companion and teacher and she would spend whole days with them when the only language to be spoken was French.